-When creating a pencil drawing of a fairy, it is important to remember to make her look tiny and mystical.
-Ok, so I only know that because I forgot to do it!
+When creating a pencil drawing of a fairy, it is important to remember to make her look tiny and mystical - I'm only reminding you to do that because I forgot to do it!

 This is my version of a fairy butterfly - butterflies are symbolic and in my imagination, they make good neighbors for the fairy.

 Before I produce my pencil drawings of fairies, I visualize what I want to see - that would be things like: a flowing skirt, long hair, wings, a wand, and something from nature.

 At this stage of my experience, I was in my third year of teaching myself to draw and I can see some improvement which is great.

 Let's get started on the first drawing of a fairy.

 Here is an outline of a fairy for you to practice with.